-When you have completed the system configuration changes, select this option to leave the BIOS setup utility and reboot the computer, which will allow the new system configuration parameters to take effect.
+When you have completed the system configuration changes, select this option to leave the BIOS setup utility and reboot the computer, so the new system configuration parameters can take effect.
 Select Save Changes and Exit from the Exit menu and press <Enter>.